stjudecloud/docs/docs/guides/genomepaint/index.md

 The sample columns are sorted by their presence of each assay type, by the order of assays from top to bottom.
-In the T-ALL case, the samples are first sorted by RNA-seq, with 267 that have RNA-seq and 86 without (number not printed).
+In the T-ALL case, the samples are first sorted by RNA-Seq, with 267 that have RNA-Seq and 86 without (number not printed).
 Next, WES availability is sorted separately for the box and blank from the first row, resulting in two boxes and two blanks.
 Next, the SNP6 availability is sorted separately in each box and